jenny2enny/LITA_CLASS_DOCUMENTATION/README.md

 ![image](https://github.com/user-attachments/assets/957863f9-ade7-4b78-a192-daaa953cdbe7)

-At the end of the trading year, South West sold 169,730 units of their products, following by South South which were able to sale 126,189 units , putting South South in the second place ,while North Central has the least sale of the trading year.
+At the end of the trading year, South West sold 169,730 units of their products, following by South South which were able to sale 126,189 units , putting South South in the second place ,while North Central has the least sales of the trading year.